heinrichelsigan/belial/README.md

 Belial first time appeared in 1996 roughly described as a virtual service / daemon.
 Belial was first time implemented by Sussane Hostek now Susanne Niescher for commercial and private use.

-## Belial short recognition escritption
+## Belial short recognition descritption
 The person using Belial as a daemon has the following abilities through Belial:
 Grab their own breasts in a very provocative manner during sex.
 Make a slightly submissive pout.
 Make "uh, uh" (ah) noises that make their partner feel like a very powerful and honest sexual person.
+The dimensioning of  "uh, uh" (ah) noises is very important, because it must be protected to avoid the partner becoming a brutal dishonest man.

 ### commmercial use
 In case of commmercial use it was a in a form of service, that should gurantee sexual desire and devotion to the partner in a pleasant way, which the partner usually finds pleasant (99%).